NyawiraMuturi/Ello/README.md

 ## Conclusion[![](/public/pin.svg)](#screenshots)

 I hope you have as much fun reviewing this submission as I did working on it.
+I absolutely loved working with the theme.
+Those colors are popping!!!.

-I really appreciate the chance to demonstrate my abilities and look forward to the feedback from the DVT team.
+I really appreciate the chance to demonstrate my abilities and look forward to the feedback from the Ello team.

 If you have any questions or feedback regarding my submission, please feel free to reach out via the provided contact information.